Babylon (BBLN) & Its Peers Head-To-Head Survey

 |2.63

-Babylon currently has a consensus price target of $53.08, suggesting a potential upside of 703.08%.
-As a group, “Health services” companies have a potential upside of 41.95%.
-Given Babylon’s higher probable upside, research analysts plainly believe Babylon is more favorable than its rivals.
+Babylon currently has a consensus target price of $53.08, suggesting a potential upside of 807.41%.
+As a group, “Health services” companies have a potential upside of 36.56%.
+Given Babylon’s higher probable upside, analysts clearly believe Babylon is more favorable than its rivals.

+Babylon has a beta of 2.57, meaning that its share price is 157% more volatile than the S&P 500.
+Comparatively, Babylon’s rivals have a beta of 1.52, meaning that their average share price is 52% more volatile than the S&P 500.

 Babylon Holdings Limited operates as a digital healthcare company.
 It offers end-to-end care solution that facilities through its digital health suite, virtual care, in-person medical care, and post-care offerings.
 The company also provides Babylon Cloud services.
 It operates in the United Kingdom, the United States, the Asia Pacific, Canada, and internationally.
 The company was founded in 2013 and is headquartered in London, the United Kingdom.